awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/welcome.md

 + GitHub Enterprise Cloud
 + GitHub Enterprise Server

  If you use any of these source providers, you can integrate with CodeGuru Reviewer with just a few steps\.
-After you associate a repository with CodeGuru Reviewer, you can interact with CodeGuru Reviewer recommendations directly from inside pull requests, without ever having to leave your repository context\.
+After you associate a repository with CodeGuru Reviewer, you can interact with recommendations in the CodeGuru Reviewer console\.
+For pull request code reviews, you can also see recommendations directly from inside pull requests in your repository context\.

 ## <a name="welcome-next-steps"></a>